open-mmlab/mmengine/docs/en/tutorials/optim_wrapper.md

 08/23 22:02:43 - mmengine - INFO - paramwise_options -- head.bn.bias:lr_mult=0.1
 ```

-The state dictionary of the above model can be printed as this:
+The state dictionary of the above model can be printed as the following:

 ```python
 for name, val in ToyModel().named_parameters():